mpenning/ssh_logger/README.md

 - Timestampped command logs, in UTC and your local timezone
 - Prompt detection
-- ping logs from the server
+- ping logs from the SSH client
 - sniffer logs

 # License and Copyright